This post may contain affiliate links. Please read our disclosure policy.

 Every Sunday, as a child growing up, we spent the afternoon visiting my Babci.
-Babci means grandmother in Polish,* was my mother’s mother.
+Babci means grandmother in Polish,* and she was my mother’s mother.
 Like most women of her generation, she often made dishes that originated from the ‘old country’ and the distinctive tastes and flavors of those dishes are hardwired in my memory.

 Even today, I can immediately go back in time whenever I smell certain foods or certain dishes cooking.
 One of those dishes is Kapusta**, a traditional Polish cabbage soup.
 We were always really psyched when Babci made her delicious Kapusta for us for dinner.

 Years later, I discovered that my husband Jack – who pretty much loves all-things cabbage – had never eaten Kapusta!

 Since I didn’t have my Babci’s actual recipe (it was one of those recipes that was cooked from memory and never written down), I’ve done my best to recreate it from my own memory, and I think I’ve gotten it pretty close with this version.